Obama won't trip over Netanyahu's Iran "red line"

 "The red line was never a deadline," one told Reuters.

 The chief U.S. military officer, General Martin Dempsey, has questioned Israel's ability to deliver lasting damage to Iran's distant, defended facilities.
-Netanyahu, meanwhile, makes little secret of preferring that Washington take the lead in any war.
+Netanyahu, meanwhile, has made little secret of preferring that Washington take the lead in any war.

-Yet while mobilising Gulf forces and saying it was open to military force as a last resort, the Obama administration has resisted Israeli calls to present Tehran with a clear ultimatum.
+Yet while mobilizing Gulf forces and saying it was open to military force as a last resort, the Obama administration has resisted Israeli calls to present Tehran with a clear ultimatum.

 CLOCKS AND KILOS